-- A minimum of one flight of 1 known sequence, valid for one year. - A minimum of one flight of 1 unknown sequence.
-This unknown sequence is given to each pilot before the round, without any possibility of practising the sequence.
-The difficulty of this round shall be equivalent to that of the known sequence. - A minimum of one flight of a 4 minutes freestyle program chosen by the competitor.
+- A minimum of two flights of 1 known sequence, valid for one year. - A minimum of two flights of different unknown sequences.
+These unknown sequences are given to each pilot before the round, without any possibility of practising the sequence.
+The difficulty of this round shall be equivalent to that of the known sequence. - The best known flight, and the best unknown flight normalized scores will be considered.